The Rise of Home Equity Lending: Growing a resilient Home Equity business

 Home Equity - A 15-year Absence

 The Home Equity Advantage

 The Home Equity Growth Opportunity

 My generation of bankers has been around the block a few times.
 This banking class started during the S&L Crisis in the 1980s.
 I know - every generation feels like they had it worse.
 Granted, we did not live through the Great Depression or world wars.
 Indeed, every generation encounters unique challenges.
 But my banking contemporaries and I have had a go of it.
-After finishing the S&L crisis, we endured the "Asian Contagion" / Russian Debt crisis / LTCM meltdown.
-Do you remember Long Term Capital Management?
-It started as a Nobel prize-winning and securities price arbitrage-based hedge fund. [i] They ended with a colossal financial meltdown.
+After finishing the S&L crisis, we endured the Russian debt crisis, including the Long Term Capital Management meltdown.
+Do you remember LTCM?
+They started as a Nobel prize-winning and securities price arbitrage-based hedge fund. [i] They ended with a colossal financial collapse.
 From there, it went to the "dot com" bubble burst, to the Financial Crisis and Great Recession, and rounding out with the Pandemic.
 What's next?!
 Much gray hair was produced by the turbulence and uncertainty of this era.
 Plus, much learning about how people, both clients and our banking associates, respond to volatile, uncertain credit environments.

 By the way, this old Money Store advertisement takes me back to the Russian debt crisis.
 First Union (a legacy Wells Fargo acquisition) bought The Money Store just before the debt crisis wiped out the high yield bond market funding The Money Store.
 First Union ended up paying multiples on its original acquisition price to protect the First Union bond rating…. and promptly shut down the operation.
 What a value-destroying disaster!
 But not nearly as bad as their ill-considered purchase of Golden West, the toxic mortgage poster child.
 I will save that story for another article…. [ii]